awesomejt/powershell-scripts/PowerPoint/README.md

 Requirements:

 * Recent version of MS PowerPoint (365 or v2019+) on Windows 10
+    * Tested on Windows 10 with Powerpoint 365 / v2019
 * PowerPoint Deck ready for export in 16:9 aspect ratio
 * PowerShell environment